Michael-Purser/self-balancing-robot/utils/docker/DOCKER_README.md

     Eg in our case user is in the `src/` folder: `bash utils/docker/launch.sh $(realpath ..)`
     * alternatively, you could use an environment variable

+* you can easily use GIT inside the container if you mount `$HOME/.gitconfig` and `$HOME/.ssh/`.
+  For automatic passwordless access, run ssh keychain agent with `ssh-add ~/.ssh/id_rsa` in the container.

 ----
 ### Tips 'n Tricks